AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 The project will be maintained after the grant.
 We will use own funds, and also the project is proposing a unique business model already being used in other similar platforms such as the ChainGPT project.
-In particular, this business model is based on collecting a fee for each NFT project launch in the platfrom.
+In particular, this business model is based on collecting a fee for each NFT project launch in the platform.

 ## Additional Information :heavy_plus_sign: